Cambridge-ICCS/ONEFlux/docs/ustar_cp_migration.md

 ## Migration methodology

 1. Modularise MATLAB code into smaller function components;
-2. Write tests language agnostic tests in Python for all functions, which can then be applied to the MATLAB code.
+2. Write language agnostic tests in Python for all functions, which can then be applied to the MATLAB code.
 Test approaches included:
    a.
 Smoke tests
    b.
 Unit tests